OkaeriPoland/okaeri-poly/README.md

 ## Requirements

 Java 17 or newer.
-It is not recommended to run other plugins using Groovy, with the exception to plugins using Poly as a script provider and a dependency.
+It is recommended not to run other plugins using Groovy, with the exception to plugins using Poly as a script provider and a dependency.

 ## Supported platforms

 - **[Bukkit](https://github.com/OkaeriPoland/okaeri-poly/tree/master/bukkit)**: Spigot/Paper minecraft server plugin (**disclaimer**: requires version `1.13` or newer)
-- ~~**[Bungee](https://github.com/OkaeriPoland/okaeri-poly/tree/master/bungee)**: BungeeCord/Waterfall minecraft proxy plugin~~ (incoming)
+- ~~**[Velocity](https://github.com/OkaeriPoland/okaeri-poly/tree/master/velocity)**: Velocity minecraft proxy plugin~~ (incoming)

 ## Installation

-Grab latest [release](https://github.com/OkaeriPoland/okaeri-poly/releases) jar for your platform and install it like any other plugin, e.g. put in `plugins/` for Spigot/Paper and BungeeCord/Waterfall servers.
+Grab latest [release](https://github.com/OkaeriPoland/okaeri-poly/releases) jar for your platform and install it like any other plugin, e.g. put in `plugins/` for Spigot/Paper and Velocity servers.

 Put your script files inside `plugins/Poly/scripts/` directory.
 File extension will determine backend to be used (`groovy`, `js`, `py`).